|Born||in Detroit, Michigan, USA|

-Born in Deerfield, Michigan, on November 21, 1937, to parents of Lebanese origin, Marlo was christened Margaret Julia Thomas.
-She was raised in the mad whirl of the entertainment business as the daughter of show business legend Danny Thomas, who was very determined that she not become an actress, at least until after college graduation.
+Marlo Thomas was born on November 21, 1937 in Deerfield, Michigan, to Rose Marie Cassaniti and show business legend Danny Thomas.
+She is of Lebanese and Italian descent.
+Marlo was christened Margaret Julia Thomas.
+She was raised in the mad whirl of the entertainment business, though her father was very determined that she not become an actress, at least until after college graduation.
 She actually began her adult life as a schoolteacher, but it was a very half-hearted career choice.

 Marlo began with early TV appearances in the late 1950s on such series as The Many Loves of Dobie Gillis (1959), Zane Grey Theater (1956) and Thriller (1960) Her first major break came when she was cast as Joey Bishop's sister and aspiring actress on the 1961 sitcom The Joey Bishop Show (1961) for one season.
 She continued to build up her resume with assorted guest shots on Bonanza (1959), McHale's Navy (1962), The Donna Reed Show (1958) and Ben Casey (1961).
 Following her delightful work on the London stage with "Barefoot in the Park" in 1965, she was finally given the opportunity to test for her own sitcom and passed with flying colors.
 Audiences adored the romantic entanglements and struggling ambition of "Ann Marie", a single, independent and very trendy young woman trying to make it as an actress in New York City.
 Marlo became an instant household name (as did co-star Ted Bessell) and nabbed a Golden Globe and four Emmy nominations during the show's five-year run.